dnssd-wg/draft-ietf-dnssd-tsr/draft-ietf-dnssd-tsr.md

 mDNS registrars and queriers that do not support the TSR option are expected to ignore the option, so they will behave as if no TSR option was sent.
 This may result in such registrars temporarily caching stale data.
 However, in the normal course of processing, more recent data will win.
-In cases where it does not, the Reconfirm process which is part of {{RFC6762}} already works to clear stale data: since we expect SRP servers to implement TSR, by the time a Reconfirm is attempted, all authoritative stale data should have been cleared.
+In cases where it does not, the Reconfirm process which is part of {{RFC6762}} already works to clear stale data: since we expect SRP registrars to implement TSR, by the time a Reconfirm is attempted, all authoritative stale data should have been cleared.

 # When to Use TSR

 TSR is only relevant for mDNS proxies.
-Regular (non-proxy) mDNS registrants are not expected to use it, since it will produce the wrong behavior for this use case.
-An mDNS registrant that is a proxy MUST explicitly request that a TSR be used for conflict resolution. mDNS registrars MUST NOT record a time of receipt unless the registrant has specifically requested it.
+Regular mDNS registrants that don't support mDNS proxy are not expected to use it, since it will produce the wrong behavior for this use case.
+An mDNS proxy MUST explicitly allow its mDNS registrar to use TSR for conflict resolution. mDNS registrars MUST NOT record a time of receipt unless the registrant has specifically requested it.

 # Registrant API considerations

-When an mDNS proxy registers a service and requests the use of a time of receipt, the proxy MUST specify when it received the registration.
-In order to support this, the API is required not only to allow the registrant to specify that TSR conflict resolution is wanted, but must also provide a way for the proxy to specify an absolute time at which the registration was received, and the key checksum used to identify the entity that's actually authoritative for the data.
+When a registrant registers a service at its mDNS registrar and requests the use of a time of receipt, the registrant MUST also specify when it received the original registration.
+In order to support this, the API is required not only to allow the registrant to specify that TSR conflict resolution is wanted, but also to provide a way for the registrant to specify an absolute time at which the original registration was received, and the key checksum used to identify the entity that's actually authoritative for the data.

 This is important, for example, in the case of SRP Replication <xref target="I-D.lemon-srp-replication"/>, where an SRP registrar may receive a registration from a peer during startup synchronization.
-This registration will have occurred at some significant amount of time in the past, and so it would be incorrect for the mDNS proxy receiving the registration to use the time that the mDNS proxy registers the service as the time of receipt.
+This registration will have occurred at some significant amount of time in the past, and so it would be incorrect for the mDNS registrar receiving the registration to use the time that the registrant registers the service as the time of receipt.